smileys-tavern/smileys_umbrella/README.md

 ### Smileys

 The smileys.pub website.
 Contains routing and some logic for the service of the site.
+The Smileys site is a reddit-like community site with nested threads sorted by activity and voting algorithms.
+There is a provided interface (behaviour) for implementing new algorithms as a work in progress (as of version 0.0.11).
+Smileys.pub is served across 3 servers in order to fascilitate distributed testing and is aware of the api and caretaker as part of the same VM.

+The core functionality includes

+* Room creation
+  * Private Room - Only users you allow can read or post to these boards
+  * Restricted Room - Anyone can read or comment, but only users you allow can post original content
+  * Public Room - Anyone can read, comment or post original content
+  * Age limits are allowed that will be transfered to posts
+  * Can add additional moderators
+  * A title and description for the room or a banner image are allowable

+* Post Content
+  * Content can include a mix of content including a link, image, tags, a text body with a large character limit and title (required)
+  * Tags can have special meaning like embedding a video, image link or map, adding a NSFW thumbnail, or making search easier
+  * Content posting has a time limit for frequency per user until they have used the site enough reputably to post more
+  * Content receives a public vote that can be seen adjusting in real time, additionally there are private and alltime scores.
+The private score adjusts by whichever algorithm implemented and determines ranking
+  * Anonymous posting is allowed in most circumstances for original content and comments

+* Commenting
+  * Users and Anons can post comments in response to original content
+  * Comments are sorted according to algorithm the same was as Posts
+  * Special functionality is availabe via /[type code]/[subject]
+  * The only special functionality available at the moment is user pinging such as /u/subetei
+  * Commenting in Private rooms is hidden from search and your user page

+* Aggregate Pages
+  * Smileys generates some of it's own content via bots in Smileyscaretaker
+  * The currently implemented bots scrape RSS feeds and transfer these summaries into Posts, allowing visitors to link into the full content and comment and vote on it here if they wish.
+  * An example of one such is /r/news

+* Real Time Updates
+  * All voting, comment counts and responses to your content are updated to the visitors client in real time via efficient channels
+  * A rolling time window of content is kept in state at all times, so x hours of new content counts or user pings or responses to logged in users posts for example

+* Search
+  * Highly customizable.
+Right now does a basic and slightly optimized search of all site content which is indexed within 5 minutes of posting
+  * Search by room, post, user
+  * Sphinxsearch is used here via SphinxQL (queried by giza_sphinxsearch) with an Elm front facing client reading from a channel connection.
+It is very fast and reliable

 ### Smileysapi

 The api.smileys.pub api that provides a GraphQL interface to access many of the same features of the site.
+It is in early stages (as of 0.0.2) and only has a few endpoints.  api.smileys.pub is served across 2 servers in order to fascilitate distributed testing and is aware of the website and caretaker as part of the same VM.
+Currently implemented:

+* Full site content search with various filters
+* Public info about user can be queried
+* Posts can be queried for all publicly available data

+Some work has been done to implement authentication so that content creation can be opened up but has not yet been completed.

 ### Smileysprocesses

 The process service.
 This runs Cron style jobs on the same VM as the api and website.
 Example, it handles post deterioration so that stale content gets lowered and runs bots that parse rss feeds.
 In the future it would handle timed tasks on behalf of users as well.
+The caretaker is currently served on a single node but is aware of the api and site on the same VM.

+* Bots can be added programmatically or to the database to scrape content.
+You can see them on smileys.pub as philosophybot and newsbot for example
+* Vote algorithm behaviour is on timers to adjust content based on time alive

 ### Smileysbartools (future)

 Site for browsing bartools, the tools used to augment posts and site experience.

+Bartools is a planned feature later for a behavior of implementing elixir apps that can be used to augment posted content.
+Things like games and polls and contracts via the voting channel could be implemented by this will be the idea.

 ### Deployment Tools